skip navigation

 BOYS LACROSSE STICKS

-• If your player is 8U or 10U, look for a stick labeled as “junior.”
-These are sized really well for our youngest players, which will help as they learn lacrosse core skills of catching, passing and cradling.
+If your player is 8U or a smaller 10U, look for a stick labeled as “junior.”
+These are sized for younger players, which will help as they learn core lacrosse stick skills including scooping, cradling, passing, catching, and shooting.
+Generally, these will be a complete stick package that has the stick, head, mesh, and stringing fully finished.

-• The mesh and stringing are what matter the most.
+• The mesh and stringing are what matter the most to the way a stick performs for both passing and shooting.

 • Mesh should be weather resistant.
-Moisture in the air changes pockets.
+Humidity and rain changes the way pockets perform.
 Classic mesh, especially soft mesh, will change the hold and release of a stick completely.